SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Dataset Presentation

 \subsection{Hot Rolling}

-The rolling dataset captures a \emph{hot rolling} process, where a metal slab is plastically deformed into a sheet metal product, as visualized in \cref{fig:rolling_overview}.
-This complex thermo-mechanical operation involves tightly coupled elasto-plastic deformation and heat transfer phenomena \cite{gupta2021steel, galantucci1999, jo2023}.
-The Finite Element simulation models the progressive thickness reduction and thermal evolution of the material as it passes through a rolling gap, incorporating temperature-dependent material properties and contact between the slab and the rolls.
+\textbfp{Problem Description} The \emph{hot rolling} process plastically deforms a metal slab into a sheet metal product, as visualized in \cref{fig:rolling_sketch,fig:rolling_fields}.
+This complex thermo-mechanical operation involves coupled elasto-plastic deformation and heat transfer phenomena \citep{gupta2021steel, galantucci1999, jo2023}.
+The \ac{FE} simulation models the progressive thickness reduction and thermal evolution of the material as it passes through a rolling gap, incorporating temperature dependent material properties and contact between the slab and the rolls.
+Among the output fields, the key quantity is \ac{PEEQ}, representing the material's plastic deformation, visualized in \cref{fig:rolling_fields}.
+The custom metric measures the relative error of the \ac{PEEQ} profile along the slab's vertical center cord (green line in \cref{fig:rolling_fields}).

-Key input parameters include the initial slab thickness $t$, temperature characteristics $T_{\text{core}}$ and $T_{\text{surf}}$ of the slab, as well as the geometry of the roll gap.
-To vary the slab deformation we define the thickness reduction as a percentage of the initial thickness: $\text{reduction} = \frac{t-g}{t}$, where $g$ is the rolling gap distance. \cref{tab:rolling_params} in \cref{app:rolling_detailed} shows a detailed overview of the parameter values together with their sampling ranges used to generate the dataset.
+\textbf{Input parameters} are the initial slab thickness $t$, temperature characteristics $T_{\text{core}}$ and $T_{\text{surf}}$ of the slab, as well as the geometry of the roll gap.
+To vary the slab deformation we define the thickness reduction as a percentage of the initial thickness: $\text{reduction} = \frac{t-g}{t}$, where $g$ is the rolling gap distance. \cref{tab:rolling_params} in \cref{app:rolling_detailed} shows a detailed overview of the parameter values used to generate the dataset.

-The 2D simulation outputs various field quantities, with the most important being \ac{PEEQ}, a scalar field representing the materials plastic deformation, shown in \cref{fig:rolling_fields}.